nikita-kit/nikita-js/README.md

 This part of nikita called `nikita.js` describes our prefered Javascript conding style.
 This guide is mainly based on the the [airbnb style guide](https://github.com/airbnb/javascript) which offers a great rule set for modern javascript coding.
+However, we changed small things:
+ * indent with 4 spaces
+ * max line length of 150 characters
+ * don't use .bind(this)
-However, we changed small things like indention, added a few rules and changed the order a bit.
+ * added a few rules (basic module, logging)
+ * removed some minor rules
+ * changed the order to have important sections on top

+<a name="table-of-contents"></a>
 ## Style Guide Contents

   1. [Modules](#modules)